ClickCease

 What is a business idea?

-A business idea is an idea or concept for a product or service that can be turned into a profitable business.
-It involves identifying a market need, creating a plan to address it, and launching a successful venture.
+A business idea is the spark that ignites a potential venture.
+It’s a concept for a product or service that has the potential to turn into a profitable business.
+This idea often arises from identifying a market need, crafting a plan to address it, and then launching a successful venture.

 Who are potential customers?